Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wazuh/wauzhapi.md

-# Wazuh management server features a rich and extensive API to allow the Wazuh management server to be interacted with using the command line.
+# Wazuh management server features a rich and extensive API to allow the Wazuh management server to be interacted with using the command line

 - Must authenticate 1st by providing valid set of credentials to the awuthentication endpoint.